 Waterfront Tunnel - Alexandria Virginia

-GEO's Trevor Brown, Geoffrey Hawkins, and Jake Paris in front of the Herrenknecht TBM recently delivered to AlexRenew, Alexandria Virginia's water treatment service.
+The Herrenknecht TBM used by AlexRenew, Alexandria Virginia's water treatment service.
 The TBM was named for Hazel Johnson, one of America’s leading pioneers for environmental justice.
-Photo by Hristo Dobrev, GEO's project manager.

 Hazel next to the launch shaft.
-After launching, Hazel will excavate the 2-mile long Waterfront Tunnel at an average depth of 100 feet.
-The tunnel will capture and transport combined sewage to the AlexRenew facility where it will be purified and returned to the Potomac River.
+After launching, Hazel proceeded to excavate the 2-mile long Waterfront Tunnel at an average depth of 100 feet.
+The tunnel captures and transports combined sewage to the AlexRenew facility where it is purified and returned to the Potomac River.

 AlexRenew has provided pre-construction surveys to owners and residents as part of its community outreach.
-GEO will be monitoring for potential movement of road surfaces, underground utilities, and structures along the path of the tunnel boring machine.
+GEO monitored for potential movement of road surfaces, underground utilities, and structures along the path of the tunnel boring machine.
 Map and conceptional drawing of instrumentation courtesy of AlexRenew.

-GEO will install up to 10 AMTS systems for measuring structural monitoring points ( 136 L-Bar Prisms) and ground monitoring points (87 Road Prisms).
-Other instrumentation includes 12 RVM vibration monitors, 46 borehole extensometers, tiltmeters, utility monitoring points, piezometers, and strain gauges (for shaft SOE).
+GEO installed 10 AMTS systems for measuring structural monitoring points ( 136 L-Bar Prisms) and ground monitoring points (87 Road Prisms).
+Other instrumentation included 12 RVM vibration monitors, 46 borehole extensometers, tiltmeters, utility monitoring points, piezometers, and strain gauges (for shaft SOE).